 The Board of Directors primary function is to ensure that the Society is being operated in a manner consistent with the Society’s overall policies, strategic goals and mission statement.
-The Chief Executive Officer is responsible for the overall leadership and management of the organization on a daily basis.
+The Chief Executive Officer (CEO) is responsible for the overall leadership and management of the organization on a daily basis.

 NOTE: This email is being directed in confidence to the Director of Quality and Innovation to ensure your concerns are dealt with in a confidential and timely fashion by the appropriate party.
 Your feedback / complaint will be referred to the appropriate Director within the organization who is responsible for the issue in question, and that person will follow up with you promptly.